-Our solution, which is comprised of our VCC cloud platform and applications, allows simultaneous management and optimization of customer interactions across voice, chat, email, web, social media and mobile channels, either directly or through our application programming interface ("API").
+Our solution, which is comprised of our Virtual Contact Center, or VCC, cloud platform and applications, allows simultaneous management and optimization of customer interactions across voice, chat, email, web, social media and mobile channels, either directly or through our application programming interfaces, or APIs.
 Our VCC cloud platform matches each customer interaction with an appropriate agent resource and delivers relevant customer data to the agent in real-time through integrations with adjacent enterprise applications, such as CRM software, to optimize the customer experience and improve agent productivity.
 Our solution ensures our clients always have the latest version of our software.
 Delivered on-demand, our solution enables our clients to quickly deploy agent seats in any geographic location with only a computer, headset and broadband internet connection, and rapidly adjust the number of contact center agent seats in response to changing business requirements.
 Unlike legacy on-premise contact center systems, our solution requires minimal up-front investment, can be rapidly deployed and is maintained by us in the cloud.

 Our sales model consists of a field sales team that sells our solution into larger opportunities and a telesales team that sells our solution into smaller opportunities.
 We have developed a proven, high velocity, metrics-driven sales and marketing strategy, which is designed to effectively identify, qualify and close sales opportunities.
 To complement this go-to-market strategy, we have developed a large ecosystem of technology and system integrator partners and independent software vendors to help increase awareness of our solution in the market and drive incremental sales opportunities with new and existing clients.
+We are establishing a network of master sales agents, which provide sales leads, and resellers, which sell our solution to new and existing clients.
+We expect that this network will enable us to attract additional clients, and we expect our resellers will assist us in expanding internationally.

-We provide our solution through a software-as-a-service ("SaaS") business model with recurring subscriptions based primarily on the number of agent seats and minutes of usage, as well as the specific functionalities and applications our clients deploy.
-Our recurring revenue model combined with our Annual Dollar-

-Based Retention Rate, which was 96% as of December 31, 2015, have enhanced our ability to forecast our financial performance and plan future investments.
+We provide our solution through a software-as-a-service, or SaaS, business model with recurring subscriptions based primarily on the number of agent seats and minutes of usage, as well as the specific functionalities and applications our clients deploy.
+Our recurring revenue model combined with our Annual Dollar-Based Retention Rate, which was 100% as of December 31, 2016, have enhanced our ability to forecast our financial performance and plan future investments.
 For a description of how our Annual Dollar-Based Retention Rate is calculated, please refer to ITEM 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II of this Annual Report on Form 10-K.

 We have achieved significant growth in recent periods.
-For the years ended December 31, 2015, 2014 and 2013, our revenues were \$128.9 million, \$103.1 million and \$84.1 million, respectively, representing year-over-year growth of 25% and 23%, respectively.
-We incurred net losses of \$25.8 million, \$37.8 million and \$31.3 million for the years ended December 31, 2015, 2014 and 2013, respectively, as a result of increased investment in our growth.
-As of December 31, 2015, 2014 and 2013, our total assets were \$99.2 million, \$116.9 million and \$56.3 million, respectively.
+For the years ended December 31, 2016, 2015 and 2014, our revenues were \$162.1 million, \$128.9 million and \$103.1 million, respectively, representing year-over-year growth of 26% and 25%, respectively.
+We incurred net losses of \$11.9 million, \$25.8 million and \$37.8 million for the years ended December 31, 2016, 2015 and 2014, respectively, as a result of increased investment in our growth.
+As of December 31, 2016, 2015 and 2014, our total assets were \$105.2 million, \$99.2 million and \$116.9 million, respectively.

 We operate in a single reportable segment.
-Please refer to the geographical information for each of the last three years in Note 12 of the notes to our consolidated financial statements.
+Please refer to the geographical information for each of the last three years in Note 11 of the notes to our consolidated financial statements.
 Please refer to the discussion of risks related to our foreign operations in the section entitled "ITEM 1A.
 Risk Factors."